Top 10 Do’s and Don’ts at the Workplace

 2. Network at your workplace

 It is crucial to complete your tasks at your work, but it is also important to network and knows people who are working in your team and also outside your cubicle.
-Remember to have healthy and productive conversations which are mutually beneficial and not indulge in office gossip or office politics.
+Remember to have healthy and productive conversations that are mutually beneficial and not indulge in office gossip or office politics.
 One of the perks of networking at your workplace is that you meet people who share similar interests which helps gain advice about career advancements and also knowing the past experiences of the other person.
 As a beginner in a company, you must have connections at the place you work with, whether it is by grabbing lunch or coffee with your coworkers or attending company functions.
 This makes you a person who is easy to approach and may also help you gain more opportunities in the future.

 3. Dress appropriately